tuva-health/medicare_lds_connector/README.md

 <br/><br/>

 ## 🧰  What does this repo do?
-The Medicare LDS Connector is a dbt project that maps raw Medicare LDS claims data to the Tuva claims data model and then builds all of the Tuva data marts.
-This connector expects your LDS data to be organized into the tables outlined in the [LDS] data dictionaries](https://www.cms.gov/Research-Statistics-Data-and-Systems/Files-for-Order/LimitedDataSets/StandardAnalyticalFiles).
+The Medicare LDS Connector is a dbt project that maps Medicare LDS claims data to the Tuva [claims data model](https://thetuvaproject.com/claims-data/data-model/about) which then makes it simple to run the entire [Tuva Project](https://github.com/tuva-health/the_tuva_project).
+This connector expects your LDS data to be organized into the tables outlined in the [LDS data dictionaries](https://www.cms.gov/Research-Statistics-Data-and-Systems/Files-for-Order/LimitedDataSets/StandardAnalyticalFiles).
 <br/><br/>

 ## 🔌 Database Support